Flag Bott manifolds and the toric closure of a generic orbit associated to a generalized Bott manifold: Generic orbit closures in the associated flag Bott manifolds

-\begin{remark} In this manuscript, we concentrate on the closure of a generic torus orbit in the associated flag Bott manifold.
-Actually, there are flag Bott manifolds which are not the associated flag Bott manifolds.
-The second the fourth authors compute the fan of the closure of a generic torus orbit in any flag Bott manifold in~\cite{LeSu18}. \end{remark}
+\begin{remark} In this paper, we concentrate on the closure of a generic torus orbit in the associated flag Bott manifold.
+Since the matrices for the associated flag Bott manifolds can have nonzero entries only on the first column, there are flag Bott manifolds which are not the associated flag Bott manifolds.
+The second and the fourth authors compute the fan of the closure of a generic torus orbit in any flag Bott manifold in~\cite{LeSu18}. \end{remark} \begin{remark} There are several studies on the closures of non-generic torus orbits.
+For instance, \cite{GS87combinatorial} studied torus orbit closures in homoneneous manifolds $G/P$ in terms of matroids, and, recently, \cite{LeeMasuda} and~\cite{LeeMasudaPark} study torus orbit closures associated to Schubert varieties and Richardson varieties, respectively. \end{remark}